 The timing of the Norwegian shrimp survey in Skagerrak and the Norwegian Deep (ICES Divs.
-IIIa and IVa east) has changed from 1984 to present.
+3.a and 4.a east) has changed from 1984 to present.
 The result is a series of three different biomass index time series, lasting from two to nineteen years.
 New series were initiated in both 2004 (May) and 2006 (February).
-Conducting the survey in the 1^{st} quarter gives good estimates of both recruitment and SSB.
+Conducting the survey in the 1st quarter gives good estimates of both recruitment and SSB.
 Thus, the newest time series has been established at the most optimal time of the year.

 The biomass index fluctuated around a high level from the mid 1990s to 2002 when the first time series was discontinued.
-The biomass index decreased from 2008 to 2012, increased from 2013 to 2015, and then decreased again in 2017.
-The 2016 biomass estimate was the lowest in the time series back to 2006.
-Investigations into this survey showed that there had been problems of unequal lengths of the wires towing the trawl, and the 2016 survey was therefore invalidated.
+The biomass index decreased from 2008 to 2012, increased from 2013 to 2015, and then decreased again in 2017-2018.
+The recent stock size is at a lower level compared with the stock size in earlier years.

-Recruitment (abundance of the 1-group) in Skagerrak has been much lower in recent years compared with 2006-2007, with the exception of 2014 when the recruitment was very good and at a higher level than in 2006-2007.
+Recruitment (abundance of the 1-group) in Skagerrak has been lower in recent years compared with 2006-2007, with the exception of 2014 when the recruitment was very good and at a higher level than in 2006-2007.
 For most of the time series (2006-2016), recruitment has been much lower in the Norwegian Deep compared with Skagerrak, suggesting that Skagerrak is a nursery area for the stock.
 The low recruitment is probably the main reason behind the low stock size in recent years.
-Recruitment in 2017 was at an intermediate level.
+Recruitment in 2017 and 2018 was at an intermediate level.